Series / Count Arthur Strong

 - Malaproper: Count Arthur Strong.

-- Mood Whiplash: at least Once an Episode.
+- Mood Whiplash: at least Once an Episode during series 1 and 2.
 Particularly pronounced at the end of "Doctor Two" when Katya dies and the remaining minutes of the episode are basically straight drama.

-- Most Writers Are Writers: The series' premise is that Michael Baker is writing his father's biography.
+- Most Writers Are Writers: The series' initial premise is that Michael Baker is writing his father's biography.
+His work becomes less important once the initial story arc is wrapped up, but it's suggested that the biography was a success and his writing career is on the up after that.

 - The Not-Love Interest: Arthur and Katya.